Quantum parameter estimation with uncertainty quantification from continuous measurement data using neural network ensembles: Abstract

 \section{Abstract}

-We show that ensembles of deep neural networks, called deep ensembles, can be used to perform quantum parameter estimation while also providing a means for quantifying uncertainty in parameter estimates, which is a key advantage of using Bayesian inference for parameter estimation.
-These models are shown to be more robust to noise in the measurement results used to perform the parameter estimation as well as noise in the data used to train them.
-We also show that much less data is needed to achieve comparable performance to Bayesian inference based estimation, which is known to reach the ultimate precision limit as more data is collected, than was used in previous proposals.
+We show that ensembles of deep neural networks, called deep ensembles, can be used to perform quantum parameter estimation while also providing a means for quantifying uncertainty in parameter estimates, which is a key advantage of using Bayesian inference for parameter estimation that is lost when using existing machine learning methods.
+We show that optimizing for both accurate parameter estimates and well calibrated uncertainty estimates does not lead to degradation in the former as opposed to only optimizing for accuracy.
+We also show that the drift detection capabilities of these ensemble models can be used to detect drift in the experimental data used during inference.
+This approach is also shown to provide much faster inference time than both likelihood-based and likelihood-free Bayesian inference.
+These results suggest that such models could enable accurate, real-time parameter estimation with quantified uncertainty, making them promising candidates for deployment in experimental settings.